Percodan Side Effects

 Generic Name: aspirin / oxycodone

-Note: This document contains side effect information about aspirin / oxycodone.
-Some of the dosage forms listed on this page may not apply to the brand name Percodan.
+Note: This page contains side effects data for the generic drug aspirin / oxycodone.
+It is possible that some of the dosage forms included below may not apply to the brand name Percodan.

 For the Consumer